-We continue with the SoC ESP8266 to discuss some of the hardware details of the ESP8266 and the ESP12E (in the previous entry we saw their pinout and that they are essentially equivalent), and their differences compared to an Arduino board.
+We continue with the ESP8266 SoC to discuss some of the ESP8266 and ESP12E hardware details (in the previous entry we saw their pinout and that they are essentially equivalent), and their differences compared to an Arduino board.

 The first thing to highlight is that the ESP8266 lacks many hardware functions included in Atmel processors.
-Alongside WiFi management, the SoC has to divide its resources among all these functions.
-Although it is faster than an Arduino, it is a workload overload, which in some applications can pose a problem.
+Combined with WiFi management, the SoC has to divide its resources among all these functions.
+Although it is faster than an Arduino, it is a workload overhead, which in some applications can be a problem.

 Power Supply

-The power supply of the ESP8266 is 3.3V; supplying a voltage higher than 3.6V will destroy the SoC.
-Although many development boards include voltage regulators to allow powering the board at 5V, or from USB.
+The ESP8266 power supply is 3.3V, supplying a voltage higher than 3.6V will destroy the SoC.
+Although many development boards include voltage regulators to power the board at 5V, or from USB.

-Regarding whether the other pins of the ESP8266 are 5V tolerant, there has been much debate.
-According to the Datasheet (which changed according to versions), it was not very clear, but it was understood that they were not.
-However, currently, statements from Espressif and user experiments allow us to say that the GPIO pins of the ESP8266 are indeed 5V tolerant when functioning as a digital input..
+Regarding whether the other ESP8266 pins are 5V tolerant, there has been much debate.
+According to the Datasheet (which changed between versions) it wasn’t very clear, but it was understood that they were not.
+However, currently, statements from Espressif and user experiments allow us to say that the ESP8266 GPIO pins are 5V tolerant when functioning as digital inputs.

-The maximum current that digital pins can provide or absorb is 12mA.
+The maximum current that the digital pins can provide or sink is 12mA.
 In comparison, most Arduino models can supply 20-40mA.

-Regarding the analog-to-digital converter (ADC), the maximum voltage they can register is 0-1V.
+Regarding the analog-to-digital converter (ADC), the maximum voltage it can register is 0-1V.
 Supplying more than 1V to the ADC will damage it.
 However, some development boards include dividers to extend the range to 0-3.3V.
-You will need to check each board for the ADC measurement range.
+You will have to check the ADC measurement range on each board.

 Boot